 Except for special circumstances, like school reading list books during the summer, there is no limit on how many books may be checked out.

 DVDs, Blu-rays, magazines, and specially labeled new books go out for 7 days.
-New Fiction goes out for 2 weeks, and everything else is 3 weeks.
+New fiction goes out for 2 weeks.
+Everything else is 3 weeks.

 After 7 days, Croton items go back on the shelf or to the next person on the holds list.
 Items borrowed from other libraries are sent back or sent to fill holds elsewhere.

 Instructions are on our homepage or visit the library for help.

 Yes, as long as the total is less than $25.
 Your card will be blocked if your fines are $25 or more.

 Yes, you may choose either option in the system when you get your library card.
 The system provides an automated phone call if you choose that option.
 We also call our patrons when items come in, so please let us know if you prefer not to be called at all.

 Yes.
 We can order multiple copies of books for book clubs, as long as there are copies available in the library system.
 We can’t order very new titles, and we don’t recommend titles that have many holds on them, as we may not be able to get enough copies for the group.

 Yes, we provide Interlibrary Loan services through the Westchester Library System.
 If you are searching online at home, and a title is not available in a WLS library, you will be prompted to fill out a form.
 The form will come to us to be submitted for search outside of the system.
 You may also ask in person at the Reference Desk.

 Please note that requests for textbooks are no longer being filled by most libraries.